itspriddle/josh.fail/_posts/2019-02-03-how-to-print-help-text-in-shell-scripts.markdown

 Usually `some-script -h`, `some-script --help` will print such help -- if the developer was nice enough to include docs anyway.
 I think it's a really important thing to include in any script you're going to share with the public.
-I've seen and tried a few different methods over the years.
+I've seen [and tried][1] a few different methods over the years.
 Here are a few, how they work, and what I'm using today.

+[1]: {% post_url 2017-02-11-shell-tricks-showing-help-in-a-script %}

-## 0. Intercepting the `-h` and `--help` flags
+## 0. Intercepting the -h and \-\-help flags

 Before anything, your script needs to detect the `-h` and `--help` flags in order to know when to print the help text.
 This will vary depending on the way